Skip to main content

 Financial Items and Revenue Recognition

-Four main financial items found in Productive affect revenue recognition:
+Four main financial items in Productive affect revenue recognition:

-Fixed billing type services automatically generate revenue, while Time and materials billing type services do not generate revenue on their own.
-Time entries logged by users, bookings in Resourcing, and expenses associated with these services generate or assume revenue.
+Fixed billing type services automatically generate revenue, while Time and Materials billing type services do not generate revenue on their own.
+Time entries, bookings, and expenses associated with these services generate or assume revenue.

 Only approved time entries contribute to revenue.
 Revenue is determined based on the tracked time multiplied by the service price.